How to get from Manila to Boracay

 Step 2: Caticlan to Boracay by Tricycle + Ferry

-You can go to the port by tricycle for 50 PHP ($0.80) per person or opt for a more expensive van transfer.
-Both transport modes are available from the airport and it takes about 15 minutes to get to the port.
+You can go to the port by tricycle for 75 PHP ($1.30) per person or hop in a shared van for 100 PHP ($1.70).
+Both transport modes are available from the airport, and it takes about 15 minutes to get to the port.
+The van has air conditioning and is a better option if you have bulky luggage.

 From Caticlan Port to Boracay

 Once at Caticlan Port, buy your ferry ticket and pay the port and environmental fees.
-See here a list of the total cost of this journey:
+Here’s a breakdown of the total cost:

 Arrival in Boracay